tung/ruggrogue/book/turn-order-and-combat.md

 # Turn Order and Combat

-RuggRogue is a turn-based game, so the game waits until the player finishes their turn, then gives the monsters their turn.
+RuggRogue is a turn-based game, so the game waits until the player finishes their turn, then gives the monsters a turn.
 There's no special speed system, so turns just alternate between the player and the monsters.

 The most common interaction between the player and the monsters during their turns is performing a *melee attack*.